deepanshs/mrsimulator/docs/signal_processing.rst

 When using the list of the operations, you may selectively apply a given operation to a specific dependent-variable by specifying the index of the corresponding dependent-variable as an argument to the operation class.
 Note, the order of the dependent-variables is the same as the order of the spin systems.
-Use the `dep_var_indx` argument of the operation to specify the index.
+Use the `dv_indx` argument of the operation to specify the index.
 Consider the following list of operations.